carp-lang/Carp/docs/Memory.md

 - **Implementation of the `blit` interface**: this interface explicitly marks a type as *non-linear*.
 Any type that implements it is ignored by the memory management system and is assumed to pose no risks in relation to memory allocation and deallocation.
-For example, any type that can be stack allocated in C and never needs to be passed by reference.
 - **Implementation of the `delete` interface**: this interface explicitly marks a type as *linear*.
 Any type that implements it is managed by the memory management system.
 Carp will call the implementation of this interface whenever the memory management system decides it's safe to deallocate the memory associated with a value of the type that implements this interface.

-In the next section, we'll explore a few key memory system operations and examples to illustrate how the system manages values of linear types.
+In the following sections, we'll explore a few key memory system operations.
+Along the way, we'll present examples using Carp's builtin linear String type to illustrate how the system manages values of linear types.

 ## Ownership